CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 Temporary security credentials are not stored with the user but are generated dynamically and provided to the user when requested.
 When (or even before) the temporary security credentials expire, the user can request new credentials, as long as the user requesting them still has permissions to do so.

+### Amazon Cognito
+This service is primarily used for user authentication and not for providing access to your AWS resources.
+A JSON Web Token (JWT) is meant to be used for user authentication and session management.

+### AWS SSO
+This service uses STS, it does not issue short-lived credentials by itself.
+AWS Single Sign-On (SSO) is a cloud SSO service that makes it easy to centrally manage SSO access to multiple AWS accounts and business applications.

 # Storage
 ### Performance